 This TV removes judder from native 24p sources like native apps and Blu-ray players, but it can't from sources that only output signals in 60Hz, like a cable box.

-The LG A2 comes with LG's webOS smart platform built-in, which is user-friendly.
+The LG A2 OLED TV comes with LG's webOS smart platform built-in, which is user-friendly.
 It's updated compared to previous versions, as it now supports user profiles, meaning you can customize it for different people in your house.

 Unfortunately, like almost all smart TVs on the market, there are ads throughout the smart interface, and you can't disable them.